Prose, Roses, and Woes

 After much deliberation and soul searching, we have elected to postpone these performances from our original Valentines weekend date.
 We will reschedule when more vaccines has been administered and we are confident new cases are moving in the right direction.

-Hallowell’s Gaslight Theater is planning an outdoor Valentine themed poetry event in downtown Hallowell for Valentine’s Day weekend.
+Hallowell’s Gaslight Theater is planning an outdoor themed poetry event in downtown Hallowell for a TO BE DETERMINED weekend.

-This outdoor walking tour featuring live poetry readings, will take place on Saturday Feb 13 and Sunday Feb 14 at up to 6 locations in downtown Hallowell.
+This outdoor walking tour featuring live poetry readings, will take place on a future date TO BE DETERMINED at up to 6 locations in downtown Hallowell.

 Small audience groups will be revolved among all the venues, while adhering to social distancing and masking protocols to keep everyone safe.